 top of page

-LEYLAND LEOPARD PSU3 SPECIAL - 3520
+LEYLAND SPECIAL LEOPARD PSU3 - 3520

-In the early 1960s, the Department of Government Transport bodied two buses, one Leyland Leopard and one AEC Reliance, at their workshops in Chullora with prototype light-weight designs.
+In the early 1960s, the Department of Government Transport (DGT) bodied two buses, one Leyland Leopard and one AEC Reliance, at their workshops in Chullora with prototype light-weight designs.

-3520, the Leyland prototype, was completed in August 1964.
-It entered service with a Leyland 0.600 engine, and spent time at Burwood, Kingsgrove, Willougby and Brookvale depots to enable staff and passengers to evaluate the design features.
+3520, the Leyland prototype, was completed in August, 1964.
+It entered service with a Leyland 0.600 engine, and spent time at Burwood, Kingsgrove, Willougby and Brookvale Depots to enable staff and passengers to evaluate the design features.
 Staff soon named both the prototype buses 'Mr Whippy' after the similar looking ice cream vans.

-3520 however, continued in passenger service from Burwood until 1982, when it was withdrawn and used as a staff bus at Chullora workshops.
+3520 however, continued in passenger service from Burwood until 1982, when it was withdrawn and used as a staff bus at Chullora Workshops.
 It was the only 'old' bus to be painted in the Mercedes-Benz Mark II livery.

 Specifications: